-The Clown Loach's arched body is long and lean, ideal for cutting through the water.
-True to its name, its body is bright orangey-yellow, and its fins and tail are bright red.
-It has wide black V-shaped stripes along the sides of its body and a third black stripe running vertically through its eye.
+The clown loach's arched body is long and lean, ideal for cutting through the water.
+True to its name, its body is bright orange to yellow, and its fins and tail are bright red.
+It has two wide black V-shaped stripes along the sides of its body and a third black stripe running vertically through its eye.

-Peaceful with its own and other species, it prefers to have companions with which it will form a school.
-Virtually all non-aggressive fish are suitable as tankmates for clown loaches.
-Because they prefer to live in schools, it's wise to keep three or more in a group.
-They don't like bright light and will hide among plants or rocks as well as sleep in holes, caves and other hiding places.
+Peaceful with its own and other species, the clown loach prefers to have companions with which it will form a school.
+Virtually all non-aggressive fish are suitable as tankmates.
+Because they prefer to live in groups, it's wise to keep four or more in a tank.
+They don't like bright light, will hide among plants or rocks as well, and sleep in holes, caves, and other hiding places.

 Clown Loach Habitat and Care

-Unlike many loaches who are only active at night, the Clown Loach can be active during the daytime hours—though it's likely to be liveliest in the early morning and after dark.
-To watch your loach at play during waking hours, consider installing a blue "moonlight" tube or another form of bluish lighting, which will encourage your pet to come out to play.
+Unlike many loach species that are only active at night, the clown loach can be active during the daytime hours—though it's likely to be most lively in the early morning and after dark.
+To watch your loach at play during waking hours, consider installing a blue "moonlight" tube or another form of bluish lighting, which will encourage your fish to come out to hunt.

-Males can be identified by the tail, which is larger and hooks inward rather than pointing straight out from the body.
-Females are smaller and more slender.
+Males can be identified by the tail, which is larger, forming a more pointed V-shape, and is more brightly colored.
 There are very few documented cases of clown loaches breeding in captivity.
-As a result, very little information is known about their breeding needs.
+As a result, very little information is known about their breeding habits and needs.

-Virtually all Clown Loaches sold for aquaria are captured in the wild.
-It's important, when buying Clown Loaches, to select only those with bright colors and to wait until the fish are at least a couple of inches long (they are quite fragile in their earliest days).
+Virtually all clown loaches sold for aquaria are captured in the wild.
+It's important when buying clown loaches to select only those with bright colors and those fish that are at least a few inches long.
 At the store, look carefully at the tank to be sure it is well kept and that the fish seem comfortable and healthy.
-If you see any dead fish, steer clear: there is a good chance you'll be buying a loach that's already infected with Ich.
+If you see any dead fish, steer clear of the tank system; there is a good chance you'll be buying a loach that is already infected with Ich.

-There are many types of loaches, and all are worth considering for your freshwater tank.
-If you’re interested in similar breeds, check out:
+There are many species of loach, and all are worth considering for your freshwater tank.
+If you’re interested in similar species, check out: